+Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment provided that the annual remuneration exceeds €100.000.
+This exemption applies for a period of 10 years.
 The exemption will not be available where the individual was a Cyprus tax resident in any three of the previous five tax years preceding the commencement of employment in Cyprus, although this only applies to employments that commence on or after 1 January 2015.

-50% of the employment income

-The exemption will not be available where the individual was a Cyprus tax resident in the year preceding the year of commencement of employment in Cyprus, although this only applies to employments that commence on or after 1 January 2015.
+50% of the employment income The exemption will not be available where the individual was a Cyprus tax resident in the year preceding the year of commencement of employment in Cyprus, although this only applies to employments that commence on or after 1 January 2015.
 The exemption will be granted for any tax year in which the annual total gross emoluments from the employment exceed €100.000, regardless if in a specific tax year, these were less than €100.000.
 This is subject to the total emoluments exceeding €100.000 at the start of the employment and the Tax Department being satisfied that the fluctuation in the total gross emoluments is not solely to obtain the exemption.
 It is noted that where an individual is benefiting from the 50% exemption, this individual cannot benefit at the same time from the 20% exemption, as stated above.

-The whole amount

 Salaries from rendering services outside Cyprus to a non-Cyprus tax resident employer or to an overseas permanent establishment of a Cyprus tax resident employer for more than 90 days in a tax year.

-Gains arising from a loan restructuring

-Note:

-Restructuring means the direct or indirect sale and transfer of immovable property and transfer of rights under a sale agreement submitted with the Department of Lands and Surveys, between one or more borrowers and/or debtors and/or guarantors regarding the same credit facility or grant or debt and one or more creditors made up to 31 December 2019, which aims to reduce or repay credit facilities or loans or debts granted to borrowers with one or more lenders.

-The whole amount

-Lump sums received as retiring gratuity, commutation of pension, death gratuity or as consolidated compensation for death or injury including capital sums accruing to individuals from any payments from approved funds (e.g. provident funds)

-The whole amount
+The whole amount Gains arising from a loan restructuring Note: Restructuring means the direct or indirect sale and transfer of immovable property and transfer of rights under a sale agreement submitted with the Department of Lands and Surveys, between one or more borrowers and/or debtors and/or guarantors regarding the same credit facility or grant or debt and one or more creditors made up to 31 December 2020, which aims to reduce or repay credit facilities or loans or debts granted to borrowers with one or more lenders.
+The whole amount Lump sums received as retiring gratuity, commutation of pension, death gratuity or as consolidated compensation for death or injury including capital sums accruing to individuals from any payments from approved funds (e.g. provident funds) The whole amount